 Do this while staring at your cell phone and you’ll have replaced a bad habit with a good one.

 You can purchase a posture corrector strap that goes around your torso.
 It can go under your clothes so you can wear it at work.
 Wear this thing at least two hours a day.

 In the end, it’s simple.
 Work out your upper body, fix your posture, get a fat neck, and get as close as you can to the Adonis index.
 Work with a knowledgeable personal trainer.
 The difference in your life will be massive.
-You will get more dates and be treated with more respect.
+You will get more dates, and people will treat you with more respect.

 However, also keep in mind that the face is ultimately more important.
 Once your physique is well underway, move on to working on the face.
 Take care of your skin, start mewing, fix that hairline, and do whatever you can for your jaw and eye areas.